atrodack/Propagator/README.md

 Zernike functions in Utilities were written and provided by Ruslan Belikov and Jared Males.

+Phase Screen code inspired by Johanan Codona.
+He has some great code at https://github.com/jlcodona/AOSim2.

 To install, download or clone the Propagator repository.
 Then add the directory to the MATLAB path.
+See Issues tab for file path considerations.

 The code is still under development.
 More explanation will be added here once the code reaches a good settling point.

 Currently supported branch: v0.2.
+Currently reworking structure a bit in branch v0.2_beta.

 Alexander T. Rodack<br>
 Tucson, AZ.